Helping the local economy

 The North York Moors National Park Authority secured £10,000 from the Department for Communities and Local Government to form a Coastal Community Team to help revive our seaside villages and decide where investment should be channelled.
 Working with local businesses, communities, parishes and local authorities, our Economic Plan has identified priority projects to best develop the local tourism sector.

-The North York Moors, Coast and Hills LEADER area covers the North York Moors, National Park, the Howardian Hills AONB, the Vale of Pickering, the Hambleton Hills, East Cleveland and the Heritage Coast from Saltburn in the north to Filey in the south.
+The North York Moors, Coast and Hills LEADER area covered the North York Moors, National Park, the Howardian Hills AONB, the Vale of Pickering, the Hambleton Hills, East Cleveland and the Heritage Coast from Saltburn in the north to Filey in the south.

 On behalf of the North York Moors Rural Coastal Community Team, we secured a £275,000 grant from the Coastal Communities Fund (CCF) for the 'Moor to Sea: new activities and niches on the North York Moors Coast’ project.
-Running for just under two years (May 2017 to March 2019), the project will support at least 140 businesses and create 105 indirect jobs along the coastline between Saltburn and Cloughton.
+Running for just under two years (May 2017 to March 2019), the project aimed to support at least 140 businesses and create 105 indirect jobs along the coastline between Saltburn and Cloughton.